Search results for

 No, the UE WONDERBOOM does not have a microphone.
 If you receive an incoming call, you’ll have to find your smartphone.

-The main differences between the two speakers are mainly concerning connectivity.
-The older Charge 4 has Bluetooth 4.2 and an AUX port, where the newer Charge 5 has Bluetooth 5.1 and no AUX port.
+The main differences between the two speakers mainly concern connectivity.
+The older Charge 4 has Bluetooth 4.2 and an AUX port, whereas the newer Charge 5 has Bluetooth 5.1 and no AUX port.
 Other than that, there isn’t much of a discrepancy between the two.
 They both produce similarly good sound quality and the same IPX7 waterproof rating.
-So if you’re looking to save some cash, the the Charge 4 might be a good buy.
+So, if you’re looking to save some cash, the Charge 4 might be a good buy.